AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 6. Take a screenshot of the UWPSpy window's tree-view with `Shift`+`Win`+`S`
 7. Click the Snipping Tool notification to launch Snipping Tool
 8. Use the text extraction (OCR) feature and copy all texts
 9. Paste the texts into Notepad.
-Since the OCR is not perfect, make sure to correct the spellings of target names
+Since the OCR is not perfect, make sure to correct the spellings of target elements

-Once you got those target names, add them to a [forked Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).
+Once you got those target elements, add them to a [forked Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).

 ## Clock & Date HUD